 Wot no social media?

 No, it’s really not my bag to indulge personally.
-However, social media and the supercilious indignation that is shared seemingly by all is a recurring theme for satire in Blog and Latest Picks, is the defining part of the current stage of the internet’s evolution and how could I not love it with regards the pictorial cornucopia it provides?
+However, social media is the defining part of the current stage of the internet’s evolution and the supercilious indignation that is seemingly shared by all is a recurring theme for satire in Blog and Latest Picks.
+And how could I not love it with regards the illustration inspiring pictorial cornucopia it provides?

 But yeah, if I ever change my mind I’ll “friend” you along with 1,000 others including a sizable proportion of bots and fake accounts in a day hoping they will reciprocally follow back to ensure I’m popular enough to warrant attention, which is the way of things I hear.

 That is, if I’m able as, no Twitter or F’book, you really don’t need my phone number to solve your abuse problems and whatever else you may find it profitable to use it for.

 That is, if I’m able to…